BernhardWerner/Egdod/README.md

     import:["egdod"]
 });
 ```
-The function `startCindy` will take the code in `egdod.cjs` and add it **at the beginning** of the script with id `"csinit"`.
+The function `startCindy` will take the code in `egdod.cjs` and add it **at the beginning** of the `init`-script.

 This works with any file that ends in `.cjs` and contains CindyScript code.
 Moreover, it can take several files.
 (Up to 32 at the moment.)
 So, you can create your own libraries.
-Note that they will be added in reverse order to the start.
+Note that they will be added in reverse order at the start of the `init`-script.
 So, the libraries listed first get executed first.
 I.e., if `libraryB.cjs` needs `libraryA.cjs` to run, you should write something like
 ```JavaScript
 cindy = startCindy({
     canvasname:"CSCanvas",